carbon-language/carbon-lang/mlir/docs/SymbolsAndSymbolTables.md

 ### Defining a Symbol

-A `Symbol` operation may use the `OpTrait::Symbol` trait to provide the necessary verification and accessors, but this is not required as some operations, such as `module`, conditionally define a symbol. `Symbol`s must have the following properties:
+A `Symbol` operation should use the `SymbolOpInterface` interface to provide the necessary verification and accessors; it also supports operations, such as `module`, that conditionally define a symbol. `Symbol`s must have the following properties:

 *   A `StringAttr` attribute named 'SymbolTable::getSymbolAttrName()'(`sym_name`).